kstrassheim/picture-gallery/README.md

 # Picture-Gallery (2014)
-The purpose of this project is to show the possibility of an intuitive Real-Time responsive webapplication without buttons.
+A simple whiteboard for pictures to enable cooperative working.
+The purpose was to show the possibility of an intuitive, real-time, responsive and progressive web-application **without buttons and text**.
 A demo of this application can be seen at: https://picture-gallery.azurewebsites.net

 ## Abstract-Keywords